Daughters of America

 The Daughters of America is an American secret society, Nativist organization dating from the late-19th century.
 It was founded in 1891 as an auxiliary of the Junior Order of United American Mechanics.
 Since its heyday in the 1930s, the organization is believed to have shrunk significantly, to the point that it is no longer known whether or not it still exists.
-As of July 2022, the organization is still active, though membership is dwindling and new membership almost nonexistent.

 History

 Both the JOUAM and the Daughters of America are descended from the Order of United American Mechanics, founded in 1845.
 The Junior Order of United American Mechanics, as its name suggests, was meant to be the youth affiliate of the Order.
 The OUAM founded a ladies auxiliary, the Daughters of Liberty in the 1870s.
 The JOUAM split from the OUAM in 1885.
 When the JOUAM decided to form a Daughters of Liberty group in 1891, the older Order objected.
 The Daughters of America were formed instead.
 The "National Council, Daughters of American" was chartered in Allegheny County, Pennsylvania.
 Though it was always considered the auxiliary of JOUAM, it was only officially recognized in 1926.
 (Another source gives its date of founding as 1888.)

 According to The International Encyclopedia of Secret Societies and Fraternal Orders, The Daughters of America was still operational in 1997 and tax returns for the Daughters of America National Council have been filed as recently as 2019.